JamesVeug/InscyptionZergMod/README.md

 For this mod you will need
 https://inscryption.thunderstore.io/package/BepInEx/BepInExPack_Inscryption/ - BepInEx
 https://inscryption.thunderstore.io/package/API_dev/API/ - API
-I recommend this tutotial if you are curious how to manually install mods in the first place https://youtu.be/HgCtjtXraog
+I recommend this tutorial if you are curious how to manually install mods in the first place https://youtu.be/HgCtjtXraog

 # Update notes